peer-observer/peer-observer/extractors/rpc/README.md

           Disable quering and publishing of `getpeerinfo` data --disable-getmempoolinfo
+          Disable quering and publishing of `getmempoolinfo` data --disable-uptime
+          Disable quering and publishing of `uptime` data --disable-getnettotals
-          Disable quering and publishing of `getmempoolinfo` data -h, --help
+          Disable quering and publishing of `getnettotals` data -h, --help
           Print help
   -V, --version